 Cocaine’s addictive properties are due to the way it interacts with the brain chemically.
 Cocaine floods an individual’s brain with dopamine, which over time will change the brain chemistry of the cocaine addicted individual to the point that they only gain pleasure from use of the drug.
 However, continued use will also create a tolerance and an increased need for larger and larger amounts of cocaine.
 Once it reaches this point, the drug addicted individual will become physically dependent on cocaine.
 The cravings for the substance will be constant and overpowering due to the rewired receptors in the brain from cocaine’s influence.

 Cocaine addiction is an unmanageable condition if proper intervention is not taken.
 Cocaine abuse puts an individual at risk for health issues, financial troubles, and problems with the law.
 The first step towards recovery from cocaine addiction is to be admitted to a medically supervised inpatient drug and alcohol detox center for cocaine abuse.

 Cocaine withdrawal symptoms are quite the opposite of what an individual feels when under the effects of the drug.
-The withdrawals from cocaine operate on what can be considered a “teeter-totter principle”.
+The withdrawals from cocaine operate on what can be considered a “teeter-totter principle.”
 In essence, what goes up, must come down.
 While cocaine is a powerful stimulant that causes pleasurable feelings, those individuals who are deprived of cocaine will feel a lack of energy and feelings of depression.

 This lack of pleasure, depression and intensified cravings for cocaine are what cause many individuals to relapse and return to their drug abuse.
 The psychological hold that cocaine places on the addicted is so strong that many cannot stop using on their own.
 It is for this reason that a cocaine detox is recommended for individuals seeking recovery from cocaine addiction.

 Once a member of our admission team is able to admit a cocaine addicted individual into an inpatient detox facility, they will receive the best medical care as they experience cocaine withdrawal symptoms.
 They will be stabilized as the physical dependence to cocaine dissipates.
-Once an individual is properly detoxed from the drug, Aftermath Addiction Treatment Center offers the next step in the individual’s addiction treatment plan, with The Cocaine Abuse Treatment Program.
-The Cocaine Abuse Treatment Program at Aftermath Addiction Treatment Center will enable cocaine addicted individuals to cope with future cravings, build a relapse prevention plan, and create a foundation for their recovery from cocaine addiction.
+Once an individual is properly detoxed from the drug, Aftermath Addiction Treatment Center offers the next step in the individual’s addiction treatment plan, with the cocaine abuse treatment program.